kubevault/prometheus-exporter/docs/concepts/architecture.md

 # Architecture

-KubeVault operator is composed of following controllers:
+KubeVault operator is composed of the following controllers:

-- A **Vault Server controller** that deploys Vault in Kubernetes cluster.
-It also injects unsealer and stastd export as sidecar to perform unsealing and monitoring.
+- A **Vault Server controller** that deploys Vault in Kubernetes clusters.
+It also injects unsealer and stastd exporter as sidecars to perform unsealing and monitoring.

-- An **Auth controller** that enables auth method in Vault.
+- An **Auth controller** that enables auth methods in Vault.

-- A **Policy controller** that manages Vault policy and also bind the policy with Kubernetes ServiceAccount.
+- A **Policy controller** that manages Vault policies and also binds Vault policies with Kubernetes ServiceAccounts.

 - A **Secret Engine controller** that enables and configures secret engines based on the given configuration.

 - A set of **Role controllers** that configure secret engine roles which are used to generate credentials.

-- A set of **AccessKeyRequest controllers** that generate and issue credentials to user under secret engine roles.
+- A set of **AccessKeyRequest controllers** that generate and issue credentials to user for various secret engine roles.